0xProject/pm/README.md

 # 0x Ecosystem Developer Meetings
 ### Purpose
-The all core devs meeting is a technical meeting intended to bring together various Ethereum teams who play major roles in determining the direction of the protocol.
-Ethereum client and research teams provide updates to their projects, discuss various [EIPs](https://eips.ethereum.org/) to improve the protocol, and support each other as we **buidl** Web 3.0.
+The 0x Ecosystem Developer meeting is a monthly call with the global teams who are building decentralized applications using the 0x protocol.
+The 0x Core Team shares the latest development updates from the project, discuss various [ZEIPs](https://github.com/0xProject/ZEIPs) to improve the protocol, and everyone supports each other was we collectively build the tokenized future.

+### Who Can Attend
+Anyone who is building on the 0x protocol is welcome to participate.
+Please note that this meeting is not for technical support.
+If you need help with using 0x, our official [Discord Chat](https://link.0x.org/Discord) is your best resource.

+### Agenda Items
+Meeting agendas are posted to https://github.com/0xProject/pm/issues.
+We welcome participants to provide feedback on, or ask questions about, any of the upcoming agenda items.
+If there is a topic that you would like us to discuss during the meeting, you are also welcome to suggest it in the comments.

 ### Meetings